marco-liberale/LIBERTY-license/README.md

-# LIBERTY FLOSS/mail License (License for Independent, Broad, and Ethical Redistribution of TechnologY)
+# LIBERTY FLOSS/Mail License (License for Independent, Broad, and Ethical Redistribution of TechnologY)
-the license that i use on all my projects
+Tthe license that I use on all my projects